“Exit Coaching” is a relatively new concept that I wish was more available in the market.

 Your Input on “The Exit Coach” Concept

-The concept of an “Exit Coach” is very new.
-I’m in active discussion with a number of professionals on how this type of engagement is evolving.
+The concept of an “Exit Coach” is still pretty new.
+I’m always interested in how this dimension of the market is evolving.